 And that concludes our look at Serverless for today.
 I hope that helped to clear up some of the confusion around Serverless for you.

-If you’re itching to learn more about Serverless you can take a look through some of the past articles we’ve written on the topics you’re most curious about.
+If you’re itching to learn more about Serverless you can take a look through some of the past articles I’ve written on the topics you’re most curious about.

 - Serverless on AWS Lambda: A Comprehensive Comparison Of Approaches (Serverless Framework vs SAM vs Terraform vs CloudFormation)